Why be creative?

 - Something strong that can be expressed across all media and collateral rather than just one element of brand identity.

-- It can usually be expressed in a one line synopsis – it really should be a complete sentence.
+- Can usually be expressed in a one line synopsis – it really should be a complete sentence.

 - It must be relevant and essential to the client’s messaging needs.

-- It must be relevant and interesting to the audience.
+- An Idea is relevant and interesting to the audience.

 - Idea Generation